 (6) I will be required to move the current location of my septic tank (the location SWS installed it) in order to proceed with my planned projects.
 The cost will be around $5,000.

 (7) The cost of the new septic tank SWS installed (i.e., 1,500

 (8) I paid SWS $5,250 directly and paid $225 for a septic tank pump on SWS's behalf.
 Total paid to SWS $5,475.

 Santa Fe Springs

-Shop Local Septic Tank Maintenance Services in La Mirada, CA
+Shop Local Septic Tank Cleaning Services in La Mirada, CA

 Join Angie's List to get the best local reviews in La Mirada.

 - Instant access to reviews for 700+ services

 - Exclusive service discounts - up to 70 percent off!

 - Top-notch support from our live call center